 Stepp & Sullivan, PC is a family law firm with more than 70 years of experience.
 We have helped countless couples seeking divorce navigate this emotional and challenging process.
 Mediation is just one of the options we offer couples looking to terminate their marriages.
 We are also confident about our abilities to successfully litigate your divorce in court if it becomes necessary.

-Contact our firm for a free consultation to discuss your next step or call (713) 336-7200.
+Contact our firm for a consultation to discuss your next step or call (713) 336-7200.
 You can count on our team of Houston divorce lawyers to protect your interests at this time.